An Atlanta Bachelor Party City Guide to Plan Your Weekend

 Best Atlanta Bachelor Hotels

-- The Westin Peachtree Plaza is within walking distance to downtown and Centennial Park, for those with a larger budget to spend.
+The Westin Peachtree Plaza: The Westin is within walking distance of downtown and Centennial Park.
+It's for those with a slightly larger budget to spend.

-- Atlanta Marriott Suites Midtown is a great option for those with a middle-of-the-road budget looking for downtown locations and large rooms.
+Atlanta Marriott Suites Midtown: This hotel is a great option for those with a middle-of-the-road budget looking for downtown locations and large rooms.

-- Sheraton Atlanta in downtown is a great central spot that is also budget-friendly without skimping on amenities.
+Four Points by Sheraton Atlanta: This option downtown is a great central spot that is also budget-friendly without skimping on amenities.

 Best Atlanta Bachelor Party Rental Homes

-- This Modern Home minutes from midtown and right near Atlantic Station offers a roof deck, four bedrooms (sleeps up to 11), and a gas and charcoal grill.
+Modern Home: This rental is minutes from Midtown and right near Atlantic Station offers a roof deck, four bedrooms (sleeps up to 11), and a gas and charcoal grill.

-- Smaller groups will love this Home in the Old 4th Ward, with three bedrooms, a fully stocked kitchen, and easy access to everything Atlanta has to offer.
+Home in the Old 4th Ward: Smaller groups will love this rental with three bedrooms, a fully stocked kitchen, and easy access to everything Atlanta has to offer.